twilight-rs/twilight-rs.github.io/src/chapter_2_building_a_bot/section_1_preparation.md

 > users, leave all the guilds that the bot is in, burn your house down, and
 > everything.

-# Installing Dawn
+# Installing Twilight

 > Since this guide assumes familiarity with Rust already, this guide won't
 > explain how using Cargo works.

-We're going to add `dawn` as a dependency, which is the root crate re-exporting all of the core crates, such as the HTTP and gateway clients, the models, and cache.
+We're going to add `twilight` as a dependency, which is the root crate re-exporting all of the core crates, such as the HTTP and gateway clients, the models, and cache.